-The main reason that people want 4K is that televisions are getting bigger and bigger, and higher resolution, or more pixels, gives you a more clear image.
-1080p was popular for years and it looks good on a screen up to 65 inches.
+The main reason that people want 4K is that televisions are getting bigger and bigger, and higher resolution, or more pixels, gives you a more precise image.
+1080p was popular for years, and it looks good on a screen up to 65 inches.
 However, 4K can produce an even sharper image because there are more pixels.

 It is important to remember that the resolution doesn’t change.
-If you have 4K resolution, it is the same number of pixels whether the screen is 32 inches or 65 inches.
-While the number of pixels stays the same, the pixels per square inch changes.
-As the size of the screen becomes larger, the pixels are spread further apart.
-This is what leads to a need for higher resolution to maintain the same crisp, clear image.
+If you have a 4K resolution, it is the same number of pixels whether the screen is 32 inches or 65 inches.
+In contrast, the number of pixels stays the same, but the pixels per square inch change.
+As the screen size becomes more prominent, the pixels are spread further apart.
+This leads to a need for higher resolution to maintain the same crisp, clear image.

 What Is 8K Resolution?

-8K is the newest technology, and it means that the screen has more pixels.
+8K is the newest technology, meaning the screen has more pixels.
 It has 7680 x 4320.
 There are a few televisions with 8K on the market, but it isn’t very common yet.

-The primary reason is that there isn’t a lot of 8K content.
-No matter what resolution your screen is, it can’t make the content have higher resolution than it is made with.
+The primary reason is that there isn’t much 8K content.
+No matter what resolution your screen is, it can’t make the content have a higher resolution than it is.
 8K resolution has 33,177,600 pixels, which is 33.18 megapixels.
 However, it will take some time before these televisions become more common.